musketyr/appsatori-pipes/README.md

 for use cases when running the tasks serially takes very long time like tens of seconds or even minutes.

 ### Drawbacks
+> Hint: App Engine stores numbers as Longs and Doubles only.
+Use them directly for better performance.

 As the results of the parallel pipes are stored in the datastore some problems with conversions may occur.

 All objects of types which are not supported by the datastore according to